echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB5.md

 # Vitamin B5 (Pantothenic acid)
 Vitamin B5 or Pantothenic acid is a water-soluble vitamin from the B-complex family.
-Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
-The main function of Vitamin B5 is coenzyme A (CoA) formation.
+Vitamin B-complex's main function is Amino acid, Carbohydrate, and Lipid metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
+The main function of Vitamin B5 is coenzyme A (CoA) formation, sex hormone secretion, .

 ## Metabolism
 - 50% of Vitamin B5 is absorbed if the digestive system is healthy.